-Itching is common after having a hair transplant and it can affect the donor and recipient areas of the scalp.
-Itching commonly occurs after 2 weeks post hair transplant surgery.
+It is common for patients to complain of itching after having a hair transplant.
+It can affect both the donor and recipient areas of the scalp and it commonly occurs after 2 weeks post hair transplant surgery.
 The condition is benign and generally self-resolves- however it can be uncomfortable.
 In this guide, we explore the symptom and what you can do to help it.

 Are you suffering from itching after having a hair transplant?